No, Florida doesn’t have a statewide banned book list, like viral meme claims

 Ahead of Florida’s primary election on Aug.
-23, several VERIFY viewers asked us to look into a viral meme that shows a list of banned books in Florida.
+23, several VERIFY viewers asked us to look into a viral meme that claims to show a list of banned books in the state.

 The meme, which went viral on social media, claims Florida banned popular classic books including “To Kill a Mockingbird,” “The Handmaid’s Tale” and “The Catcher in the Rye.”